-Back in 1971, two more Soviet researchers, S. G. Mamontov and L.

-N. Ivanova, reported that industrial-strength 50-hertz electric fields tri- pled the mitotic rate of liver and cornea cells in mice.
+Back in 1971, two more Soviet researchers, S. G. Mamontov and L. N. Ivanova, reported that industrial-strength 50-hertz electric fields tripled the mitotic rate of liver and cornea cells in mice.
 Soon afterward, Bassett and Pilla published empirical evidence that pulsed EMFs accelerated the healing of bone fractures.
 For the most part, however, concrete evidence that time-varying fields could affect cell division was slow in coming.

 That situation has changed in the last few years.
-Several experi- menters, notably Stephen Smith, have now proven that the Electro- biology bonehealing device, using 15 pulse-bursts per second, speeds up the division rate of cells that are already proliferating rapidly.
+Several experimenters, notably Stephen Smith, have now proven that the Electrobiology bone-healing device, using 15 pulse-bursts per second, speeds up the division rate of cells that are already proliferating rapidly.
 Among normal cells, this includes skin, gut, and liver cells.
 In 1983, A. R. Liboff, a biophysicist at Oakland University in Rochester, Michigan, reported on the effects of a more inclusive set of parameters.
 Magnetic fields of 0.2 to 4 gauss, vibrating at 10 to 4,000 hertz, all enhanced the replication of DNA during the S (synthesis) phase of mitosis.

-As predicted, the interaction appears to be greatest between 35 and bull in its tracks with a radio impulse transmitted to an implanted elec- trode-recently reported results of a genetic study of magnetic fields at three frequencies.
+As predicted, the interaction appears to be greatest between 35 and 100 hertz.
+José M. R. Delgado-the flamboyant advocate of a "psychocivilized" society through mind control, who has publicized direct electrical stimulation of the brain by such displays as stopping a charging bull in its tracks with a radio impulse transmitted to an implanted electrode-recently reported results of a genetic study of magnetic fields at three frequencies.
 Delgado placed chick embryos in minuscule magnetic fields pulsed at 10, 100, and 1,000 hertz.
 He used fields of only 0.001 gauss, or roughly the strength of the earth field's micropulsations.
-Chicks exposed to the 10-hertz fields were normal, but those dosed at

-100 hertz.
-Jose M. R. Delgado-the flamboyant advocate of a "psycho- civilized" society through mind control, who has publicized direct electrical stimulation of the brain by such displays as stopping a charging that are already rapidly dividing are speeded up the most.
+Chicks exposed to the 10-hertz fields were normal, but those dosed at 100 hertz developed severe defects of the central nervous system.
+The highest frequency also yielded abnormalities, but they were much less severe.
+Higher intensities are common in homes, in offices, and near power lines.
+The Navy has found stronger fields near its $76-H_3$ ELF antenna and reradiated at that frequency from a power line a mile away.

+It's important to bear in mind that, in stimulating DNA synthesis, an electromagnetic field doesn't distinguish between desirable and undesirable growth.
+It affects all cells in the same way, but cell systems that are already rapidly dividing are speeded up the most.
 As we've seen in earlier chapters, these susceptible processes include healing, embryonic growth, and cancer.
-In fact, a researcher working on the New York State Department of Health's power line project, Wendell Winters of the University of Texas Health Sciences Center in San Antonio, re- cently reported some of the first laboratory evidence that power frequen- cies can accelerate malignant growth.
+In fact, a researcher working on the New York State Department of Health's power line project, Wendell Winters of the University of Texas Health Sciences Center in San Antonio, recently reported some of the first laboratory evidence that power frequencies can accelerate malignant growth.
 Winters exposed human cancer cells to 60-hertz electromagnetic fields for just twenty-four hours, and found a sixfold increase in their growth rate seven to ten days later.